VISmodding/VIS-DMG-2.0/README.md

 ![image](images/contrast_wheel_gap.png)

-To avoid pressure on DPAD RGB LEDs please trim the shell as explained in the following image.
+To avoid pressure on DPAD RGB LED please trim the shell as explained in the following image.

 ![image](images/remov_cyl.jpg)